 In addition, spouses and dependents of L-1 visa holders can get their own visas.
 Unlike other dependent visas, spouses of L-1 visa holders may work in the United States.
 L-1 visas are also dual intent visas which means that a nonimmigrant can come to the United States on this visa with the intent to apply for a green card.

 If your business wants to explore visa options, you should consult with an experienced immigration attorney.
 At Serving Immigrants, we have extensive experience helping foreign businesses and are happy to discuss your options.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.